 This is a very cool plugin that can provide a ton of different tones for very few dollars.
 It’s kind of a multi-amp suite because there’s a selection of amps with multiple channels involved.
 There’s definitely a couple of amps in this suite with Fender characteristics but you can be the judge.
 Don’t let the name or appearance fool you, Amplifikation Vermillion has sizable power behind it.

 S–Gear has some truly awesome vintage sounding amps.
-The cleans available inside S-Gear are often oozing with distinct Fender charisma.
+The Wayfarer amp available inside S-Gear is based on a classic Fender but has two extra gain stages.
 S-Gear is a multi-amp suite that focuses on vintage and classic tones.
 You can go from country, jazz and blues to classic rock and mayyyybe metal-ish tones if you force it.
 The Fender sounding cleans made S-Gear my first click plugin for cleans and gritty driven cleans.

 SKNOTE DELUXE: Review in progress!